 - Better workflow: Pairing mobile IM with a secondary solution like Oculys KeepNTouch to provide visibility into healthcare processes eliminates many traditional stumbling points from hospital workflow.
 That increased efficiency leads to reduced wait times, better patient outcomes, and higher levels of satisfaction on the part of both patients and staff.

-BBM Protected is an excellent choice for providing all of the above.
+BBM Enterprise (formerly known as BBM Protected) is an excellent choice for providing all of the above.
 A cross-platform messaging application with enterprise-grade security, it allows for safe, intuitive communication between mobile devices across BlackBerry, iOS, and Android platforms.
-Messages are secured even if one participant isn’t using BBM Protected, and it’s easy to both manage and deploy.
+Messages are secured even if one participant isn’t using BBM Enterprise, and it’s easy to both manage and deploy.

 Communication is only the first step in creating a secure healthcare strategy.
 There are many, many more issues to consider, especially where mobility is concerned.
 Our new book, The BlackBerry Guide to Mobile Healthcare, and webinar series help decision makers address some of the key challenges.
 Click here to get your free copy of The BlackBerry Guide to Mobile Healthcare and visit BlackBerry Enterprise Webcast Central for archived webcasts on Why Home Healthcare Should Go Mobile, Clinical Collaboration and Hospital Staff Coordination and other enterprise topics.